Garden Salad Vs. Caesar Salad – What Are The Differences?

 2. Wash the tomatoes, remove the eyes and slice thinly

-3. Peel the cucumber and slice thinly
+3. Peel the cucumber and slice it thinly

 4. Trim the green stems of radishes to about 2cm long and cut off the root.
-Wash well, drain and slice thinly.
+Wash well, drain, and slice thinly.

 5. Neatly arrange all the vegetables in a salad bowl and refrigerate